Safe-DS/DSL/docs/development/generation-testing.md

     !!! tip "Tests without runner integration"

-        If you want to create a test without runner integration (memoization and placeholder saving), put it in the `eject` folder or use `eject` as a preix for a new top level folder.
+        If you want to create a test without runner integration (memoization and placeholder saving), put it in the `eject` folder or use `eject` as a prefix for a new top level folder.

 2. Add files with the extension `.sdstest`, `.sdspipe`, or `.sdsstub` **directly inside the folder**.
 All files in a folder will be loaded into the same workspace, so they can reference each other.
 Files in different folders are